Updated: 5 days ago

 Plan the ‘sale’, when you write the Advertisement

 Answer ALL these questions in the Ad - Who?, What?, Where?, When?, Why?, How? and How Much?

-Smaller Ads for longer are better than big Ads for a limited time.
+Small Ads displayed for a longer time are better than Big Ads for a limited time.
 Because trust is built over time.

 Are only really effective if the Ad voice-over finishes with “see station website for details” (because they won't remember your Web Address or phone number).
-If the station doesn't list advertisers on their website THEY SHOULD.
-It's not hard for them to include another page on their website.
-Ask them
+If the Radio Station doesn't list its advertisers on their website THEY SHOULD.
+It's not hard for them to include an 'Advertisers Page' on their website.
+Ask them to do it.

 TV Commercials (TVCs)

-Shown the TVC most days for 3 weeks, with none on the 4th week. (saves you money and sparks attention when they reappear)
+Show the TVC most days for 3 weeks, with none on the 4th week. (saves you money and sparks attention when they reappear next month).

-Then slowly cut down on TVCs (they're expensive) and start/grow other types of cheaper Ad Campaigns.
+Then slowly cut down on TVCs (they're expensive) and grow other types of cheaper Ad Campaigns.
 Changing platforms like this, will maintain awareness while lowering cost.

-Selling a Finance product to over 50s?
-A Finance Expo could work.
-But at a Caravan Expo, you'd be the only Finance product.
+Example - are you selling Finance to over 50s?
+Exhibiting at a Finance Expo could work.
+But at a Caravan Expo, you'd be the only Finance Product there.

-Guerrilla Marketing.
-Low Cost & High Impact.
-It can get wild n wacky. search the web with "Jay Levinson Guerrilla Marketing"
+Guerrilla Marketing is a Low Cost & High Impact style of marketing.
+It can get wild n wacky and is very memorable.
+Search the web with "Jay Levinson Guerrilla Marketing".